 The Micke Series

-- There are lots of finish options, some which are extremely fun.
+There are lots of finish options, some of which are extremely fun.

-- The laminated surface is very slippery, and unless desk is on a very stable surface, items tend to move.
-This is especially true if you live in an older home where everything is slightly slanted.
+The laminated surface is very slippery, and unless the desk is on a very stable surface, items tend to move.
+This is especially true if you live in an older home where floors are slightly slanted.

 The Bottom Line on the IKEA Micke Desk and Computer Station